Four Steps. Veganism. Nice.

 Implementation is the simplest and easiest step of them all.
 However, don’t underestimate the power that some foods can hold over you even months into Veganism.

 The question is: Do you go cold turkey (or, for Vegans, cold tofu!) or change your eating habits slowly and incrementally?
 I prefer a mix, but anywhere from one end of the spectrum to the other is fine, depending on who you are and how you work.
 You know yourself best.

 1. Cold Tofu.
 Recommended for foods that you tend to like, but aren’t necessarily ‘addicted’ to.
-Though cold turkey/tofu is traditionally (and hopelessly) used for cravings that you just can’t resist, it should rather be applied to things that are nice, but that you don’t find ‘essential’ to your existence like, say, cream– based pasta sauces.
+Though cold turkey/tofu is traditionally (and hopelessly) used for cravings that you just can’t resist, it should rather be applied to nice things, but that you don’t find ‘essential’ to your existence like, say, cream-based pasta sauces.
 By cutting things out, especially dairy, you can clean your body of any non-vegan foods which might be clogging up your system.

-- There are certain foods that are extremely hard to go cold tofu on but you might want to try the ‘cold tofu’ approach on them.
+- Certain foods are extremely hard to go cold tofu on but you might want to try the ‘cold tofu’ approach on them.
 Foods like this can often be substituted by their vegan equivalents.
 There are many different

-varieties of vegan coleslaw and mayonnaise, for example, and very often items like these can be found in heath food shops within cities or large towns.
+varieties of vegan coleslaw and mayonnaise, for example, and very often items like these can be found in health food shops within cities or large towns.

 Step Three: Reasoning

 So you know about Veganism and have successfully become one, so, what happens when a less-than-friendly person attacks you with reasons why you shouldn’t be a Vegan?

 >> Health.
 Vegans drastically reduce their chance of falling ill to many degenerative and life-threatening diseases.
 This can be one of your strongest reasons as, after all, no one’s going to tell you that your health doesn’t matter!